 Unique elements include the requirements for an organisation to a) adopt the Safe System goal and decide on targets and objectives for the interim and b) consider a range of measurable safety performance factors areas within its sphere of influence that are known to reduce the risk of fatal and serious injury.
-Requirements for key management functions are set out: focussing on achieving these results though planning, and establishing a safety performance framework, coordination, funding and resource allocation, rules, promotion, monitoring and evaluation and knowledge building and transfer.
+Requirements for key management functions are set out focusing on achieving these results though planning and establishing a safety performance framework, coordination, funding and resource allocation, rules, promotion, monitoring and evaluation and knowledge building and transfer.

 The aim is both to guide organisations through a process of continual improvement in road safety performance towards zero death and long-term injury and support the transfer of knowledge about successful activity.
 A further summary and commentary of the development of ISO 39001 is provided in ISO Focus and ISO 39001: A New Tool for Safe Systems.
 National Standardisation Bodies will assist in providing further information concerning the standard.
+Competence requirements for the auditing and certification of RTS/road traffic safety management systems to ISO 39001 has also been produced in a new annex to ISO/IEC 17021:2011 (ISO, 2014).